Why do we need a Scottish Road Works Commissioner?

 What do you mean by monitoring road works?

 The Commissioner's office has not been set up to inspect individual road works.
 The monitoring will mainly be at a strategic level and related to how well the works are being planned and co-ordinated.
 Co-ordination and planning is undertaken by road authorities and utility companies entering details of their planned works on the Scottish Road Works Register Information extracted from the Register is used in indicators which provide a body of evidence on the performance of roads authorities and utility companies.
-One other specific area of monitoring is in relation to the standard of road reinstatements carried out by utility companies.
-More details on this work can be found here.

 Who is responsible for managing road works in Scotland?